beardyjesse/pipic/README.md

 # pipic
+my various timelapse scripts.

+pipic.sh
    takes timelapse photos with raspberry pi and camera module from reboot

+folderise.sh
+   this moves photos taken with a timestamp into a reverse date folder tree; YY/MM/DD